 - Publishing an executive budget proposal, enacted budget, and end-of-year report within a reasonable period;

 - Publishing substantially complete information on debt obligations within a reasonable period, including major state-owned enterprise debt;

 - Eliminating off-budget accounts or subjecting them to adequate oversight and audit;

-- Following procedures for natural resource extraction contracts and licenses and awards; and
+- Following procedures for natural resource extraction contracts, licenses, and awards; and

 - Making basic information on natural resource extraction awards publicly available.